Premier Percussion

 Premier Percussion (commonly known as Premier Drums) is a British brand specialising in drum kits, snare drums and percussion instruments.
 Founded in London in 1922 by Albert Della Porta and George Smith and initially producing instruments for other companies, Premier quickly established itself as a leading name in percussion with its own ranges of drums and orchestral products.

 In 2021, Premier was acquired by the UK-based retailer Gear4music.
 Following the acquisition, the brand introduced several new product ranges, including a Centenary line launched to commemorate its 100th anniversary.

-Premier kits and snares have been used by high-profile drummers including Keith Moon (The Who), Ringo Starr (The Beatles), Matt Helders (Arctic Monkeys), Mitch Mitchell (The Jimi Hendrix Experience), and others.
+Premier kits and snares have been used by high-profile drummers including Ringo Starr (The Beatles), Keith Moon (The Who), Matt Helders (Arctic Monkeys), Mitch Mitchell (The Jimi Hendrix Experience), and others.

 History

 Premier was founded in October 1922 by Albert Della Porta and George Smith in London’s West End.
 Initially operating from a basement workshop in Berwick Street, Soho, the company began by repairing and manufacturing drums for other firms.
 Albert's brother Fred soon joined, managing sales and administration.
 By 1925, Premier had introduced its own branded products and expanded to a larger factory in Silex Street, South London.